neuropoly/axonseg/README.md

 # axon_segmentation
 Segment axon and myelin from microscopy data.
 Written in Matlab.

+## Installation

+OPTION 1 - App release in Matlab Central (File Exchange) : https://www.mathworks.com/matlabcentral/fileexchange/53840-axon-segmentation

+OPTION 2 - A pre-release of the Matlab scripts can also be found on :

 ## Tutorials
 Matlab Scripts:
   * **SegmentationGUI**: Segment using Graphical interface --> https://drive.google.com/open?id=0B2Xe6kvfjHHnLVE1N2lMYktWMGM